 Turn It In is a software package that provides an "antiplagiarism/anti-cheating" service for checking documents, and a grading system for enhancing feedback to students on written assignments.
 Faculty members at SUNY Downstate may opt to utilize this software.
+Furthermore, other sources must be considered in order to determine whether a violation of academic integrity has occurred.
 Violations of academic integrity policies by students are subject to academic integrity procedures and sanctions, and/or disciplinary procedures and sanctions.